lashapetriashvili/forum-automation/README.md

 - 🌍 **Proxy support** with authentication
 - 🚫 **No posting** — drafts stored locally only

-> If Quora enforces a hard block (e.g., CAPTCHA or device verification), document the event and switch to **Indie Hackers** fallback.

 ---

 ## 📦 Output Schema